openedx/edx-documentation/en_us/data/source/internal_data_formats/credentials.rst

    presents a series of dialog boxes to collect information from you and generate your public key (called a certificate in Kleopatra).

    a.
-When you are prompted to specify the type of key pair you want, click
+When you are prompted to specify the type of key pair you want, select
       **Create personal OpenPGP key pair**.

    b.
 When you are prompted for your email address, be sure to enter *your